datafolklabs/cement/doc/source/index.rst

 Cement Framework
 ================

-.. warning:: This documentation is for the development version of Cement
-    2.3.x.
-For production please use, and reference the current stable version of `Cement 2.2.x <http://builtoncement.com/2.2/>`_ until this version is officially released as 2.4.x stable.

 Cement is an advanced CLI Application Framework for Python.
 Its goal is to introduce a standard, and feature-full platform for both simple and complex command line applications as well as support rapid development needs without